 Recently, Christina, reached out wondering if I would be interested in developing some new lamb recipes for the upcoming spring season.
-I squealed with delight and then a couple weeks later a generous package of lamb landed on my doorstep.
+I squealed with delight and then a couple of weeks later a generous package of lamb landed on my doorstep.
 The first recipe I worked on was for a boneless leg of lamb.
 I pondered with ideas of how to season this gorgeous leg of lamb; but, in the end, decided to stick to traditional ways with a slight twist.

 I remember my Tia Anne cooking a lamb roast the same way: stuffed with fresh garlic and then roasted until golden (and well-done).
 Even though, I was not a fan of lamb back then, I loved the smell of the meat roasting with fresh garlic.
 Pungent but slightly caramelized.
 I even loved picking the little bits off of the bottom of the pan when it was finished.
 Heaven.

 I feel the same as the women in my life felt; that a quality piece of meat only needs simple seasoning, just enough to enhance the already intense flavors.
 I, took the leg of lamb, gently cut small silts into the pink flesh, and nestled cloves of garlic through the meat.
 Then I rubbed the meat with a mixture of Maldon salt, fresh cracked black pepper, and sumac.
 Before cooking the lamb, I lightly browned all of the sides to lock in the juices.
 The sumac gave the meat a slightly lemony taste and a gorgeous deep brown color.
 The lamb came out succulent; moist, full of juices and melt on your tongue tender.
 I served the lamb with lavash, homemade hummus, roasted asparagus drizzled with blood orange and a full-bodied syrah.

 Roasted Leg of Lamb with Sumac